Aakanksha1411/com.org.restfulbooker/README.md

 The framework implements The TestNG framework for generating reports and is integrated with Jenkins tool.
 The Framework can be run in Chrome and Edge browsers

+Tested with:

+JDK 10
+Maven 3.6
+Windows 10

 <br/>

+# Data Dependency

+Need to feed the Month/Date before running the end to end test for booking rooms.

 # Execution steps